lukecav/awesome-wp-developer-tools/README.md

 * [Invalid Login Redirect](https://github.com/CodeParrots/Invalid-Login-Redirect) - Invalid Login Redirect is a WordPress plugin that allows you to specify the number of times a user can enter invalid credentials before being redirected to a custom page of your choosing.
 * [Laps](https://github.com/Rarst/laps) - Light WordPress profiler.
 * [Meks Quick Plugin Disabler](https://wordpress.org/plugins/meks-quick-plugin-disabler/) - Main purpose of Meks Quick Plugin Disabler is to quickly find out if any recent issue you are having on your website is related to the one of currently active plugins.
+* [Meta Box](https://wordpress.org/plugins/meta-box/) - Meta Box plugin is a powerful, professional toolkit for developers to create and handle everything related to custom meta boxes and custom fields for WordPress.
+* [MB Custom Post Type](https://github.com/rilwis/mb-custom-post-type) - MB Custom Post Type helps you to create and manage custom post types and custom taxonomies easily in WordPress by providing an easy-to-use interface in the admin area.
+* [Meta Box for WordPress SEO](https://github.com/rilwis/mb-yoast-seo) - Meta Box for WordPress SEO is a free extension for Meta Box plugin which allows developers to add content of custom fields to Yoast SEO Content Analysis to have better SEO score.
+* [MB Rest API](https://github.com/rilwis/mb-rest-api) - MB Rest API is an extension of the Meta Box plugin which pulls all custom fields' values (meta value) from posts, pages, custom post types, terms into the WordPress REST API responses under 'meta_box' key.
 * [Meta Pixie](https://wordpress.org/plugins/meta-pixie/) - List, filter, sort and view commentmeta, postmeta, termmeta, sitemeta and usermeta records, even serialized and base64 encoded values.
 * [PAP Texturize](https://github.com/gitlost/pap-texturize) - Patch-as-plugin that texturizes text containing inline HTML tags.
 * [Plugin Installer Speedup](https://wordpress.org/plugins/plugin-installer-speedup/) - Speedups: dont't load featured plugins, make Search Plugins button visible, skip plugin install confirmation.